mcsammon/mcsammon.github.io/research.md

 # What Triggers National Stock Market Jumps?
 (New Slides 8/2018)

+New: Our data is now live on https://stockmarketjumps.com/

 Joint with Scott Baker, Nicholas Bloom and Steven Davis

 <p>